 - 33. Further, infringers such as Defendants, typically operate multiple credit card merchant accounts and third-party accounts, such as PayPal, Inc. ("PayPal") accounts, behind layers of payment gateways so that they can continue operation in spite of Plaintiff's enforcement efforts.
 Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their PayPal accounts to off-shore bank accounts outside the jurisdiction of this Court.
 Indeed, analysis of PayPal transaction logs from previous similar cases indicates that offshore infringers regularly move funds from U.S.-based PayPal accounts to foreign-based bank accounts, such as China-based bank accounts, outside the jurisdiction of this Court. - 34.
-Additionally, upon information and belief, Defendants use other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendant Internet Stores listings show up at or near the top of relevant search results and misdirect consumers searching for genuine Mark Gemmell Products.
-Further, Defendants utilize similar illegitimate SEO tactics to propel new Defendant Internet Stores to the top of search results after others are shut down.

-35. Defendants, without any authorization or license, have knowingly and willfully pirated Plaintiff's Mark Gemmell Works in connection with the advertisement, distribution, offering for sale, and sale of illegal products into the United States and Illinois over the internet.
-Each Defendant Internet Store offers shipping to the United States, including Illinois, and, on information and belief, each Defendant has offered to sell Infringing Products into the United States, including Illinois.
+Defendants, without any authorization or license, have knowingly and willfully pirated Plaintiff's Jennifer Lambein Works in connection with the advertisement, distribution, offering for sale, and sale of illegal products into the United States and Illinois over the internet.
+Each Defendant Internet Store offers shipping to the United States, including Illinois, and, on information and belief, has offered to sell Infringing Products into the United States, including Illinois.